Public-Annotation-Network/management/README.md

 Project landing page: https://late-waterfall-9957.on.fleek.co/

-## Problems to Solve
+## Why PAN?

+Everyday our society becomes more dependant on centrally controlled platforms, such as social media.
+But these social media sites can censor the information by deleting or mutating the content.
+They could even control what the users can or cannot see.

-The goal of having public annotations is to provide users a transparent overview of information and public opinions available on the internet.
-Although there are already a few (public) annotation softwares on the market that are open source, the existing services are mainly using centralized storage and hence are prone to censorship.
+Public web annotations provide users a transparent overview of information and opinions available on the internet.
+Although there are already a few (public) annotation softwares on the market, the existing services are mainly using centralized storage and hence are prone to censorship.

+That is why we are creating PAN.
+We are using IPFS and Ethereum to reduce the censorship attack vector.

 ## MVP Concept